UpasakaRickicki/buddhadust/pts-ebooks/mn/spelling-correction/script/README.md

 #### 2. Prepare another file, with each line being a string replacement

 This can be done easily using Sublime Text, Regex, or by merging columns in a spreadsheet editor.
+A template ODS file is available in this directory.

 `sedfile.txt`